Redkiller5451/Powerplay/README.md

 If a Good card picks me, I kill them, deal 2 damage and undisguise.
 I disguise.

 ### Flutist (Good, Outcast)
 I swap with an Evil.
 They say if they have been swapped.
 I disguise.
+I register as Evil, I cannot be Evil.

 ### Amnesiac (Good, Outcast)
 I have 6 random abilities.
 You dont learn which.